FAA starts the clock on public comments for fixes required on Boeing 737 MAX

 - By fax: 202-493-2251.

-- By mail: U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.
+- By mail: U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue S.E., Washington, D.C.
+20590.

 - By hand delivery to the above address.